pruthvikp/CN_LAB/README.md

 This repository is a collection of programs implemented during the Computer Networks Laboratory at JSS Science And Technology University(SJCE).
-The projects cover a range of topics related to computer networks, including both Java and NS2 implementations.
+The programs cover a range of topics related to computer networks, including both Java and NS2 implementations.

 ## Programs